iterami/Jetpack-2D.htm/README.md

 iterami/Jetpack-2D.htm
 ----------------------

-A canvas-based jetpack game.
+Canvas-based jetpack web game.
 Properly time the usage of your jetpack to avoid colliding with the corridor ceiling, corridor floor, and the various obstacles that appear randomly before you.
-Your personal best distance travelled is stored in `window.localStorage`.

 ---